 Kindle – Campbell’s best friend, he always takes his Kindle Paperwhite with on hikes.
 Most of the time you finish your hiking day quite early and after making lunch and pitching a tent it’s nice to relax and read a good book.
 I prefer paper books but thinking about buying a Kindle for myself as well in some places it’s difficult to find a book you’d like to read in a language you know.
 If you’re a happy owner of a Kindle don’t hesitate joining Kindle unlimited program by Amazon you get access to hundreds of thousands of Ebooks and audio books with it.

 GPS watch – we don’t have one and like with a drone have been thinking about buying it for a while.
 It’s great for hiking and running, navigating and many other things but our main problem is its price.
 To have it on a hike will be quite handy especially for navigating and measuring distances so it’s more “yes” – Garmin Fenix 5X might be our next big hiking purchase.

-- First Aid kit – we always advice to take it with on hikes you never know what can happen from a blister to a sudden stomach problem or a headache.
+- First Aid kit – we always advise to take it with on hikes you never know what can happen from a blister to a sudden stomach problem or a headache.

 - Lip balm with UV protection

 - Cream/body lotion